pantaleonfassbender-coder/critical-thinking/README.md

 with search, the glossary, term distributions, every chapter attribution, and a dialogue bound to passages of the book.

-**Unlike its siblings, this one ships the text.** The other apparatuses in this family hold derived data only, because the books they index are in copyright.
 This book is an open educational resource under CC BY-SA 4.0, so redistribution and adaptation are exactly what the licence permits — and there is nothing for the reader to supply.